ruucm/shadergradient/README.md

 # Shader Gradient

-Curated and customizable 3d gradient package, in modern design tools (Framer, Figma) and React.
+Customizable 3D, moving gradient package for React.
+Also available on modern design tools like Figma and Framer.

 ![Intro](./intro.gif)